tfxl/CA_projects/workbook_T1A1/TimothyLong_T1A1.md

 4. Stat Counter Global Stats, _Broswer Market Share Worldwide_, viewed 18/09/2021, <https://gs.statcounter.com/browser-market-share>
 5. Jeong, S., 2018, The Verge, _Zuckerberg struggles to name a single Facebook competitor_, viewed 18/09/2021, <https://www.theverge.com/2018/4/10/17220934/facebook-monopoly-competitor-mark-zuckerberg-senate-hearing-lindsey-graham>

+&nbsp;

 ### 4) 1999 Napster

-At around this time, an incredibly important event in both music and internet arose, which challenged not only the traditional music industry, but gave users a platform to directly share files, and forecast the future 'cloud' internet (1) This was Napster.
-It was a file sharing platofrm created by two teenagers, Sean Parker and Shawn Fanning (2) which in itself spoke of the nature of the internet, with its ability to give growth to strong ideas, regardless of the age of the creators.
-Napster created the ability for music to be downloaded, for free, in a more reliable, consistent way with the concept of users sharing their MP3 music files (2).
+At around this time, an incredibly important event in both music innovation and the internet arose, which challenged not only the traditional music industry, but gave users a platform to directly share files, and forecast the future 'cloud' internet (1).
+This was Napster.
+It was a file sharing platform created by two teenagers, Sean Parker and Shawn Fanning (2) which in itself spoke of the nature of the internet, with its ability to give growth to strong ideas, regardless of the age of the creators.

+Napster created the ability for music to be downloaded, for free, in a more reliable, consistent way with the concept of users sharing their MP3 music files (2) across the internet.
 By the following year, there were 20 million in the Napster community, and it gained the unfavourable attention of the music industry, which had, for the first time, noted a dip global sales (1).

 This success raises an important ethical consideration, whether companies could claim that the music they produced was owned in broad terms.
 In other words, while their property becomes more obvious when it is recorded on a physical CD, and ownership changes with purchase of said CD, could the company claim that the sounds experienced from a digital copy be owned ?

-Indeed, could they claim owernship of a digital copy of the music, and could they claim loss if that copy was shared ?
-This same thought experiment can also extend to other areas of the internet ?
-Can digital copies of movies, books, or articles, be shared ?
+Indeed, could producers claim ownership of a digital _copy_ of the music, and could they claim loss if that copy was shared on the basis of a lost sale _potential_ ?
+This same thought experiment can also extend to other areas of the internet; can digital copies of movies, books, or articles be shared without compensation ?
 Certainly, the music companies considered that their rights were being abused, and focussed their attentions on Napster (1).

-After lengthly legal challenges were lost, the creators eventually left, and the company sunk to a shadow of its former self, however its concept was tremendously influential, and companies such as iTunes were ready to embrace the digital music market (1), albeit in more legally cautious way.
+After lengthly legal challenges were lost by Napster, and the creators eventually left the ship, the company sunk to a shadow of its former self.
+However its concept was tremendously influential, and companies such as iTunes were ready to embrace the digital music market (1), albeit in more legally cautious way.

 1. Delbert, C., 2020, Internet Severice Providers, _Major milestones from internet history_, viewed 18/09/2021, <https://www.isp.com/blog/major-milestones-from-internet-history/>
 2. Lamont, T., 2013, The Guardian, _Napster: the day the music was set free_, viewed 18/09/2021, <https://www.theguardian.com/music/2013/feb/24/napster-music-free-file-sharing>

+&nbsp;

 ### 5) 2005 YouTube

 Former Paypal employees Chad Hurley, Steve Chen and Jawed Karim are responsible for creating a platform that had over 1.5 billion active users a month in 2020 (1), named YouTube.
-This has increased to over 2 billion in 2021 (2), yet the startup was implemented with initial focus as a private platform, to primarily share video only with acquaintances (1), and it was only after about two months that the 20th video to the site was uploaded (1).
-In a great example of consumer driven growth, this 20th video, an lipsynced Backstreet Boys' song, reportedly attracted the attention of Susan Wojcicki, then Senior Vice President in marketing at Google, who later advocated for the purchase of Youtube (3).
-And in 2005 the marketing Nike Ad featuring the soccer player Ronaldinho reached 1 million views (4); an enormous amount for a fledgling startup, and one that demonstrated the growth potential of YouTube.
+This has increased to over 2 billion in 2021 (2), yet the startup was implemented with initial focus as a private platform, to primarily share video only between acquaintances (1), and there was a slow uptake on users utilising the platform (1).
+However, in a great example of consumer driven growth, the 20th video, an lipsynced Backstreet Boys' song, reportedly attracted the attention of Susan Wojcicki, then Senior Vice President in marketing at Google, who later advocated for the purchase of Youtube (3).
+And in 2005 the marketing Nike Ad featuring the soccer player Ronaldinho reached 1 million views (4); an enormous amount for a fledgling startup, and one that truly demonstrated the growth potential of YouTube.

 By the following year, YouTube was experiencing rapid growth, with over 19 million users by the first semester of the year (1) and it held over 65% market share of the internet's viewed audiovisual content (1).
 Even so, it remained free, and like other media sharing endeavours in the past, it was facing copyright lawsuits, which meant that it was financially untenable (1).
-Even so, its potential for business and marketing was recognised by Google, and it was aquired for $US1.65 billion dollars in October 2006 (1).
+Yet its potential for business and marketing was recognised by Google, and it was acquired for $US1.65 billion dollars in October 2006 (1).

 With Google's clout, YouTube was propelled to greater and greater levels.
 Today, 99% of users who access online videos, will use YouTube (1), and containing that level of market share created an unmatched money making opportunity, for users who can monetise their content, and for YouTube who can sell to advertisers or subscribers (5).
 The company is now worth over $US100 billion (1) and is invested heavily in its revenue-earning techniques, with a business strategy to keep users watching video on their platform for as long as possible (2).

-In effect, YouTube are competing in what is known as the "Attention Economy" (6) where social media companies design their platforms to encapture as much of the available time of its users, in order to advertise to them, and increase their revenue.
-As such, YouTube introduced a "deep learning" algorithm in 2016 which tracks user usage and promotes additional, personalised content (2) that it believes will most encaptulate the user, in order to keep them engaged with the platform for longer, enabling them to increase subscriptions of paid users, or increase revenue from personalised advertisement to free users.
-As a reviewer of the recent Netflix documentary "The Social Dilemma" points out, "If you're not paying for the product, you are the product!
-(7) which is an interesting and important ethical consideration in the internet today, particularly in the realm of social media.
+In effect, YouTube is competing in what is known as the "Attention Economy" (6) where social media companies design their platforms to capture as much of the available time of its users, in order to advertise to them, and increase their revenue.
+As such, YouTube introduced a "deep learning" algorithm in 2016 which tracks user usage and promotes additional, personalised content (2) that it believes will most attract the user.
+The aim is to keep users engaged with the platform for longer, enabling them to increase subscriptions of paid users, or increase revenue from personalised advertisement to its free users.
+As a reviewer of the recent Netflix documentary "The Social Dilemma" points out, "If you're not paying for the product, you are the product!"
+(7) which is an interesting and important ethical consideration in the internet today, particularly in the realm of social media competition.

 Even so, these ethical consideration should be balanced against the fact that YouTube does embrace the philosophy of information sharing, and holds an enormous amount of educative, informative and entertaining content for ready access.